 Chandler Case*, Christopher Eddy*, Rahul Hemrajani*, Christopher Howell*, Daniel Lyons*, Yu-Hsien Sung*, and Elizabeth C. Connors.
 “The Effects of Source Cues and Issue Frames During COVID-19.”
 Funded by University of South Carolina internal grant. * indicates graduate student.
 Invitation to revise and resubmit.

 Steven Webster, Elizabeth C. Connors, and Betsy Sinclair.
 “The Social Consequences of Political Anger.”
+Under review.

 Elizabeth C. Connors.
-"Everyone’s Doing It: Social Pressure Inflates Affective Polarization.”
+“Social Context Shapes Affective Polarization.”
 Partly funded by TESS.
+Under review.

 Select Working Papers: